Tuesday, April 23, 2024

 Guards are garrisoned in Prague and Lany, and their physical training camp is located in Juliska.
 Bootcamp for recruits is in Dobra Voda.

 Since 1960, the barracks in Prague is located inside the Martinic Palace on Loretanska Street.
 The soldiers are armed with pistols and rifles, but they add shiny bayonets for ceremonies.
-Officers are armed with swords.
+Officers are armed with swords and pistols.

 Their insignia represents the coat of arms of the nation’s three regions: Bohemia, Moravia, and Silesia.